 Rarely, the insurance company will deny our claim or refuse to offer a fair settlement.
-When this occurs, we will not hesitate to file a personal injury lawsuit against the at-fault party and their insurance company.
+When this occurs, our Fort Lauderdale personal injury law firm will not hesitate to file a personal injury lawsuit against the at-fault party and their insurance company.
 Sometimes, the insurer will respond with a better offer and we are still able to settle out of court.
 In other cases, we take your case in front of a judge and ask the court to award you a fair payout.

 Complete a Free Case Evaluation form now

 What kind of evidence is needed to prove negligence?

 Most personal injury claims require us to provide evidence that the at-fault party acted negligently.
 Only if we prove negligence can we hold them liable and recover the compensation you need.